 No, Coinstar turns your coins into cash for an 11.9 percent value of the coins you’re exchanging.

-It’s easier to get quarters at your local bank or exchange your bills into quarters at local retail or grocery stores.
+It’s easier to get quarters at your local credit union or bank.
+You can also exchange your bills into quarters at local retail or grocery stores.

-No, you will have to visit your local bank to get $10 rolls of quarters.
+No, you will have to visit your local bank to get $10 fast in rolls of quarters.
 ATMs will not give you quarters.

 Next, we will learn more about how to get quarters near you.